 Your body language and facial expressions will be even more vital during a virtual interview, where only your top half can be seen.
 Try to smile, listen carefully, take as many cues as possible from your interviewer and maintain that energy throughout.
 Look directly into the camera for extra impact.

 Zoom interviews might seem daunting and unfamiliar.
 But don’t forget to see the positives – no one can see your twitching fingers or tapping foot.
-A lot of your nervous energy may now be imperceptible to an interviewer leaving you free to nail that interview!
+A lot of your nervous energy may now be imperceptible to an interviewer leaving you free to nail that interview and bag your dream job!

 Tip 5: Use your secret mirror